Welcome to the California Department of Conservation

 The Department of Conservation provides services and information that promote environmental health, economic vitality, informed land-use decisions and sound management of our state's natural resources.

-The Department's implementation of SB 4 includes:
+DOC's implementation of SB 4 also includes:

 - Development of an environmental impact report (EIR) by July 1, 2015.
 Find out more about the EIR development here.

 - Web-based posting of public notices about well stimulation permits applied for and issued by the Division of Oil, Gas and Geothermal Resources.
 Find current well stimulation certifications here.

 Water Usage in Hydraulic Fracturing in California